joelchrono12/joelchrono12.ml/_posts/2025-07-31-links-make-the-web-great.md

 And well, it's true!
 Most of the time tutorials or technical topics are only useful for the people looking for them, so I rarely follow bloggers who only post that kind of stuff, since it can feel like they are only trying to get clicks, play the SEO game, and such.

-Of course, you should write about things you are passionate about, don't stop doing that just because I dislike it, it's just that I may not be interested on reading it---same goes for articles with Titles That Start Every Word With Uppercase For No Reason.
+Of course, you should write about things you are passionate about, don't stop doing that just because I dislike it, it's just that I may not be interested on reading it---same goes for articles with Titles That Capitalize Every Word For No Reason.

 Back on topic, a neat thing about writing on a website instead of talking or writing on paper, is that you don't really need to give all the context upfront---*I feel like I already said this multiple times with different words and I keep writing anyway.*